zebrafactory/zebrachain/README.md

 * Quantum mitigation, even if Dilithium is broken.
 A sufficiently large quantum computer can get the secret key from an ed25519 public key (that's the whole problem).
 But that same quantum computer *cannot* get the ed25519 public key from the *hash* of that public key.
-So a quantum attack cannot be attempted until the owner of the ZebraChain publishes their next valid signature block (after which the public key for the block is exposed, allowing a quantum attacker to get the secret key and forge arbitrary signatures for that position in the chain).
+So if consumers of the chain locally checkpoint the hash of the latest block, a quantum attack cannot be attempted until the owner of the ZebraChain publishes their next valid signature block (after which the public key for the block is exposed, allowing a quantum attacker to get the secret key and forge arbitrary signatures for that position in the chain).

 * Why not checkpoint ZebraChains in other ZebraChains?
 That could build a vast network of cross checkedpointed chains that would likely be very difficult to